cameraperture/CSAS-2025-Baseball-Data-Challenge/README.md

 There is an additional code file named additional_code.Rmd that contains code that was not used in the report or analysis.

-The shiny-app folder contains a shiny app where you can visualize cluster distributions.
+The shiny_app folder contains a shiny app where you can visualize cluster distributions.
 Open the file in R and press Run App.
-Ensure the data file located in the shiny-app folder is in your working directory.
+Ensure the data file located in the shiny_app folder is in your working directory.